stevana/coverage-guided-pbt/README.md

 isSorted xs = sort xs == xs
 ```

+This test passes:

     >>> quickCheck prop_insert
     OK, passed 100 tests.

+What do the test cases that are generated look like?
+This is where
+`classify` comes in:

 ``` haskell
 prop_insert' :: Int -> [Int] -> Property